Harris, Beyoncé team up for a Texas rally on abortion rights and hope battleground states hear them - Boston News, Weather, Sports | WHDH 7News

-HOUSTON (AP) — Vice President Kamala Harris will team up with Beyoncé on Friday for a rally in solidly Republican Texas aimed at highlighting the perilous medical fallout from the state’s strict abortion ban and putting the blame squarely on Donald Trump.
+During his four years in office, Trump erased half a century of hard-fought progress when he appointed the Supreme Court justices who overturned Roe v.
+Wade, Harris will say, according to excerpts of her speech.

+“And now, he wants to go even further.
+Let us be clear: If Donald Trump wins again, he will ban abortion nationwide,” Harris will say, according to excerpts released ahead of the rally highlighting the medical fallout from abortion restrictions.

-It’s a message intended to register far beyond Texas in the political battleground states, where Harris is hoping that the aftereffects from the fall of Roe v.
+The message was being delivered to a packed stadium of supporters who wore flashing LED bracelets as “trust women” and “freedom” flashed on big screens between acts.
+But it was intended to register in the political battlegrounds away from Texas, where the Democratic nominee is hoping that the aftereffects from the fall of Roe v.
 Wade will spur voters to turn out to support her quest for the presidency.

+“For anyone watching from another state, if you think you are protected from Trump abortion bans because you live in Michigan, Pennsylvania, Nevada, New York, California, or any state where voters or legislators have protected reproductive freedom, please know: No one is protected,” she will say.
+“Because a Donald Trump national ban will outlaw abortion in every single state.”

+Trump has been inconsistent in his message to voters on abortion and reproductive rights, though he’s said he’d veto a national abortion ban.
+He has repeatedly shifted his stance and offered vague, contradictory and at times nonsensical answers to questions on an issue that has become a major vulnerability for Republicans in this year’s election.

 Harris will also be joined at the rally by women who have nearly died from sepsis and other pregnancy complications because they were unable to get proper medical care, including women who never intended to end their pregnancies.